 2021 Guidelines have been delayed until January by Telefilm but are expected to be similar to previous years – start working on your applications now!

 The Kingston Canadian Film Festival is able to recommend one feature-length project through the Selective Stream, from filmmakers who have exhibited a short film at KCFF in the past 5 years and match the program requirements.
 Queen’s Film & Media is also a partner on the Telefilm Talent to Watch program, and recent alumni are invited to apply at: www.queensu.ca/filmandmedia/talentfund

 Telefilm will aim to support a balanced portfolio of projects reflecting a variety of genres, regions across the country, and different viewpoints.
 Telefilm will, for projects of equal quality, prioritize projects whose key creatives (director and/or writer and/or producer) reflect the diversity of the country in terms of gender, Indigenous communities or cultural diversity.

-The new Kingston Film Office will support KCFF’s submission to the Telefilm Talent to Watch program and make an additional $10,000 contribution towards any successful Telefilm Talent to Watch feature film shot primarily in the greater Kingston area.
+The Kingston Film Office will support KCFF’s submission to the Telefilm Talent to Watch program and make an additional $10,000 contribution towards any successful Telefilm Talent to Watch feature film shot primarily in the greater Kingston area.
 The Kingston Film Office will also help facilitate access to locations, cast, crew, resources and suppliers, including additional in-kind sponsors, partners and/or mentors for a Kingston shoot.
 Contact email@example.com for more information.

-Expression of Interest Deadline: January 13
+Expression of Interest Deadline: January 13, 2020

-KCFF Supported Project Decision: March 11-15
+KCFF’s Supported Project Decision: March 11-15, 2020

 Please see Page 5 of the Talent to Watch Guidelines for a list of the elements that will be required for submission of recommended projects.